Graph distances of continuum long-range percolation: The case

-Now we are in position to conclude the proof of the upper bound. \textit{Proof of Theorem \ref{MR}, part 4.} We first observe that in applying part 3 of the main Theorem the diameter of the cube $[0, \exp \big( (\log N)^\frac{d}{2^c} \big)]^d$ is at most
+Now we are in position to complete the proof of the upper bound. \textit{Proof of Theorem \ref{MR}, part 4 (ii).} Again we remark that, since the probability of connecting two vertices is monotonically decreasing in $s$, the status of the edges in case $s=d$, stochastically dominates the one in case $s\in(d,2d)$.
+In particular, this implies that the graph distance between two vertices in case $s\in(d,2d)$ stochastically dominates the one in case $s=d$, i.e. the graph distances become smaller for $s=d$.
+Hence, we observe that in applying part 3 of the main Theorem we have for $x \in \mathcal{C}_\infty$ with $\|x\| = \exp ( (\log N)^\frac{d}{2^c} )$ and some $\delta \in (1, \infty)$ that

-with high probability as soon as $\frac{2^c}{d} \geq 2d$ for some constant $\delta >1$.
+with high probability as soon as $\frac{2^c}{d} \geq 2\delta$ for some constant $c$.
 In particular